Our Adoption Process

 5. We will contact you as soon as possible with the status of your application.

 6. If you have other dogs at home, please schedule a time to bring your dogs to the shelter to meet the dog you’re considering adopting.
 We can also perform a cat test if the dog is going home with a cat with one of our dogs.

 7. If you need time to prepare your home for your new dog or cat, we will accept a $50.00 non-refundable deposit with an approved application.
 This holds your adoption for 24 hours.
-We can provide you with a list of supplies you’ll need, as well as tips on preparing your home for your new pet.
+If you're adopting a new dog, please follow these tips to help them make a smooth adjustment to your new home.
+We can also provide you with a list of supplies you’ll need, as well as tips on preparing your home for your new pet.

 Adoption is a commitment that is likely to extend more than 10 years.
 If you have any reservations, please take your time.
 Think your decision over carefully and discuss it with all family members.
 If you have any questions, please ask us.
 We’re here to help!